Report of the statutory auditor to the General Meeting of Bellevue Group AG Küsnacht

 Key audit matter

-Goodwill in the amount of CHF 11.9 million and other intangible assets in the amount of CHF 2.5 million related to StarCapital AG has been recognized in the financial statements under «Goodwill and other intangible assets».
+Goodwill in the amount of CHF 41.0 million and other intangible assets in the amount of CHF 4.4 million have been recognized in the financial statements under «Goodwill and other intangible assets».

 Bellevue Group AG uses the discounted cash flow method in order to test goodwill and other intangible assets for impairment.
 The valuation is calculated based on the expected future cash flows to the investor.

-We consider the assessment of the impairment of goodwill and other intangible assets of StarCapital AG as a key audit matter because the Board of Directors has to apply significant judgement in setting the assumptions relating to future business results and the discount rate to be applied on the fore-casted cash flows; significant estimation uncertainty exists and a material impairment has been recognized in the financial year 2021.
+We consider the assessment of the impairment of goodwill and other intangible assets as a key audit matter because the Board of Directors has to apply significant judgement in setting the assumptions relating to future business results and the discount rate to be applied on the fore-casted cash flows; significant estimation uncertainty exists and material impairments have been recognized in past financial years.

 How our audit addressed the key audit matter

-We have analyzed and assessed the assumptions applied by the Board of Directors to the valuation of the goodwill and other intangible assets of StarCapital AG in the consolidated financial statements of Bellevue Group AG
+We have analyzed and assessed the assumptions applied by the Board of Directors to the valuation of the goodwill and other intangible assets in the consolidated financial statements of Bellevue Group AG.

 Management adheres to a documented process in forecasting cash flows.
 The Board of Directors monitored this process and regularly challenged the assumptions that were used.
 We assessed the appropriateness and proper application of the valuation method used to determine the value of the goodwill and other intangible assets.